Psychology and Human Development

 - Counseling Psychology: Investigate topics related to mental health and counseling, particularly with regard to human development and diversity.

-- Children, Families and Culture: Analyze the diversity of childhoods and families worldwide within the contexts of anthropology and sociology.
+- Children, Families and Culture: Analyze the diversity of childhoods and families worldwide within the contexts of anthropology, sociology, and globalization.

 Psychology and Human Development is an arts and sciences major that may be combined with a professional major in Early Childhood Education, Elementary Education, Juvenile Justice and Youth Advocacy, Social Work, or Special Education.
 If you are accepted into the dual-degree program leading to a master's in Child Life, you may choose Psychology and Human Development as your undergraduate major.
 A minor is also available.